jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    sudo srctl --api-server http://198.18.128.101:30800 apply -f rome.yaml
    ```

-   Alternatively, define the API server address with an environment variable:
+   Alternatively, define the API server address with an environment variable and run a simplified version of the command:
    ```
    export JALAPENO_API_SERVER="http://198.18.128.101:30800"

+   sudo -E srctl apply -f rome.yaml
    ```

    The Output should look something like this: